 Most campus accounts and services—such as meal plans and door access—will work on your new card within a few hours.
 Student i-cards linked to PNC Bank accounts will be relinked overnight.
 You can also relink your new card yourself using PNC's Online Banking or at a nearby branch and use it in about 10 minutes.

 Report a missing card right away!
 And if your i-card was linked to your PNC Bank account, unlink it too.

 When you report a loss or theft, your card is deactivated forever so that no one can misuse it.
 This helps protect you and the campus community.
 Unlinking your missing card helps protect your bank account.

-To report a lost or stolen card, phone a campus ID Center.
+To report a lost or stolen card, phone an ID Center.
 After hours, contact campus Police.